brunosc10699/spring-rest-api-exploring-design-patterns/README.md

 # Exploring Design Patterns

-First of all, I wanna thanks to [MSc Venilton Falvo Jr](https://linkedin.com/in/falvojr), Tech Lead at DIO (Digital Innovation One) for his classes about Design Patterns.
-He's been contributed a lot to my growth in software development.
+First of all, I would like to thank [MSc Venilton Falvo Jr](https://linkedin.com/in/falvojr), technical lead at DIO (Digital Innovation One), for his classes on Design Patterns.
+It has contributed a lot to my growth in software development.

-*If you also wanna have free classes with him and other DIO's IT Experts, hit this link: https://lnkd.in/e2f-aeNX*
+*If anyone else would like to take free lessons from him and other IT experts at DIO, click this link : https://lnkd.in/e2f-aeNX*

 This repository contains a REST API in which I explore the following design patterns: